tylim88/Discord-Help-My-Please-101/README.md

 Present your problem clearly make both of you and our life easier.

+For the sake of Odin!

 ## Formatter

-use formatter like Prettier before you paste your code
+Use formatter like Prettier before you paste your spagetti code

 Install Prettier extension for your code editor